-Volunteer in the Dominican Republic
+Volunteer as a Teen in the Dominican Republic

 We were in charge of daycare camp for very poor children in a building with four walls but no roof.
 I taught them hip-hop and they taught me merengue.

-I would encourage everyone to experience a new and absolutely incredible culture and to challenge themselves by taking part in a community service program abroad.
+I would encourage everyone to experience a new and absolutely incredible culture and to challenge themselves by taking part in a volunteer community service program abroad.

 Service Adventures offers programs for teens in locations around the world, usually during the summer, from two to four weeks in duration.